UU-Human-Evolution/1MB335/Lab3.md

 Aligning this set of mitochondrial genomes is a computationally intensive task.

 In order to execute MAFFT, just type `mafft`.
-You will be asked several questions, among others: input file name, the output file name (include the file extension, `.clustal` in this case), output file format, algorithm.
+You will be asked several questions, among others: the input file name, the output file name (include the file extension, `.clustal` in this case), output file format, algorithm.
 For the output file format, choose `clustal` (sorted).
 For the algorithm, choose `FFT-NS-1 (fast)`.

 Once you have chosen all the options, the corresponding command-line will be printed on the screen.